mtdg-wagner/goldhammer-herzfeld-elements/README.md

 He proposed that the corresponding element (viewed obviously as a collection of atoms) becomes metallic when the frequency of the oscillator placed in this dense, dielectric medium approaches zero; i.e. the valence electron is set free and the element—under those critical conditions—acquires metallic status.
-Assuming long range interactions are isotropic, the relevant equation is then:
+Assuming long range interactions are isotropic, the relevant equation from the Lorenz&ndash;Lorentz or Claussius&ndash;Mosotti relation is then:

 <img src="https://github.com/mtdg-wagner/goldhammer-herzfeld-elements/blob/master/CM_Relation.png" alt="C-M relation" width="400"/>